RuchikaPatel/DockerCompose/README.md

 # DockerCompose

-Objective: TO create a compose config for a local Drupal CMS website
+Objective: To create a compose config for a local Drupal CMS website

+Create a docker-compose.yml
-This empty directory is where you should create a docker-compose.yml Use the drupal:8.8.2 image along with the postgres:12.1 image Set the version to 2
+Use the drupa image along with the postgres image
 Use ports to expose Drupal on 8080
 Be sure to setup POSTGRES_PASSWORD on postgres image Walk though Drupal config in browser at http://localhost:8080